-If read\across\frames=False, each instance is single use: once an input frame is decoded, decompress() will raise an exception.
-If read\across\frames=True, instances can decode multiple frames.
+Each instance is single use: once an input frame is decoded, decompress() can no longer be called.

 '''

 dctx = zstandard.ZstdDecompressor()

 dobj = dctx.decompressobj()

 data = dobj.decompress(compressed_chunk_0)

 data = dobj.decompress(compressed_chunk_1)

 '''

 By default, calls to decompress() write output data in chunks of size DECOMPRESSION\RECOMMENDED\OUTPUT\SIZE.
 These chunks are concatenated before being returned to the caller.
 It is possible to define the size of these temporary chunks by passing write\size to decompressobj():